 All of this need for control over other people is driven by feelings of fear and powerlessness.
 It's certainly not driven by love.
 One way to temporarily avoid the feeling of powerlessness is to attempt to control other people, and one way to do that is to impose your oppressive belief system onto them.
 This becomes self-perpetuating down the generations, but it leaves everyone feeling restless because avoiding our deepest feelings only works temporarily.
 It's just the way our brains are wired.
 If we want to break the cycle, we have to learn to address our personal feelings of insecurity and powerlessness without trying to control other people.

 The good news is that this is possible.
 It requires introspection, vulnerability and a cessation of hostilities towards people we used to consider our enemy; including people with other belief systems.
-I was raised under a totally different oppressive belief system to commander Rashid, but the effect on my self-esteem was much the same: it left me feeling powerless in my relationships with other people, particularly women.
-So yes, I can empathise with the Taliban.

-Fortunately it doesn't matter what belief system you were raised under, the cure to powerlessness is the same: learn to express the painful feeling toward ourselves underneath the emotional wounds that led to us feeling powerless in the first place.
+Fortunately it doesn't matter what belief system you hold, the cure to powerlessness is the same: learn to express the painful feeling toward ourselves underneath the emotional wounds that led to us feeling powerless in the first place.
 Repeat this often enough, and we heal the emotional wounds that stop us feeling powerful as men.
 This is what gets us through emotional adolescence and into true emotional adulthood.

 One result of this process is that we begin to see other men, including religious leaders past and present, for what they truly are: just ordinary men driven by powerful emotions and universal human needs that we all share.
 The need to follow prophets and worship gods abates as we heal our wounds and learn to trust our own inner guidance.
 We become less easily controlled, and less likely to want to control others.